Using test doubles to replace dependencies in tests has become a standard practice.

 Encapsulation is one fundamental concept of object-oriented programming.
 It refers to the bundling of data with the methods that operate on that data.
 Encapsulation is used to hide the values or state of a structured data object inside a class, preventing unauthorized parties’ direct access to them.

-That’s it, the object properties (and some of its methods) should be private
+That’s it, the object properties (and some of its methods) should be private (or, sometimes, protected)

-and not public
+and not public.

-This article explains how I made Sismo
+This article explains how I made Sismo work with Atlassian SourceTree on macOS.
+First I thought it doesn’t work

-problem but soon it turned out that the biggest issue comes from the command line
+out-of-the-box because of a $PATH problem but soon it turned out that the biggest issue comes from the command line

 used for integration.
 Keep reading to learn how I found it out and how easy is to fix it.

-modifier that causes extra rows to be added to
+WITH ROLLUP is a GROUP BY modifier that causes extra rows to be added to

 the result set produced by the query.
 These rows represent higher-level (or super-aggregate)